Romance scam: Modus operandi

-Stolen images
+Fake personal images

-Romance scammers create personal profiles using stolen photographs of attractive people for the purpose of asking others to contact them.
+Romance scammers create personal profiles using stolen photographs or images generated by AI of attractive people for the purpose of asking others to contact them.
 This is often known as catfishing.
 Often photos of unknown actresses or models will be used to lure the victim into believing they are talking to that person.
 US military members are also impersonated, as pretending to serve in the military explains why the scammer is not available for an in-person meeting.

 Because the scammers often look nothing like the photos they send to the victims, the scammers rarely meet the victims face to face or even in a video call.
 They deceive their intended victims by making plausible-sounding excuses about their unwillingness to show their faces, such as by saying that they cannot meet yet because they are temporarily traveling or have a broken web camera.

 Tricking the victim

 Scammers are very adept at knowing how to "play" their victims – sending love poems, sex games in emails, building up a "loving relationship" with many promises of "one day we will be married".
 Scammers ask their victims many questions, but share little about themselves.
 They often shower the victims with compliments.

 Communications are exchanged between the scammer and victim over a period of time, sometimes months or even an entire year, until the scammer feels they have connected with the victim enough to ask for money.
 Scammers prey on the victims' false sense of a relationship to lure them into sending money.

 These requests may be for gas money, bus or airplane tickets to visit the victim, medical or education expenses.
 There is usually the promise the scammer will one day join the victim in the victim's home.

 Victims may be invited to travel to the scammer's country; in some cases the victims arrive with asked-for gift money for family members or bribes for corrupt officials, only to be beaten and robbed or murdered.

 The scam usually ends when the victim realizes they are being scammed or stops sending money.
-However, people are often slow to believe the reality, and the stigma of falling for such the deception may deter them from reporting the fraud to the police.
+However, people are often slow to believe the reality, and the stigma of falling for such deception may deter them from reporting the fraud to the police.
 Many victims, even when confronted with strong evidence, cannot bring themselves to believe that the person who seems so loving in text messages is instead a criminal scammer.
 They may react angrily or violently against anyone who objects.
 Banks can lock down the victim's money, especially when financial abuse of an elder is suspected.